junxit/us-congress-bills-111/metadata.md

 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Referred to the House Committee on Armed Services.
+- 2009-06-05 — Referred to the Subcommittee on Air and Land Forces.
+- 2009-06-05 — Referred to the Subcommittee on Military Personnel.
+- 2009-06-05 — Referred to the Subcommittee on Readiness.
+- 2009-06-05 — Referred to the Subcommittee on Seapower and Expeditionary Forces.
+- 2009-06-05 — Referred to the Subcommittee on Strategic Forces.
+- 2009-06-05 — Referred to the Subcommittee on Terrorism, Unconventional Threats and Capabilities.
+- 2009-06-11 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-06-11 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2009-06-11 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2009-06-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-06-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-06-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-06-12 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-06-12 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-06-12 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2009-06-12 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-06-12 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-06-12 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-06-16 — Committee Consideration and Mark-up Session Held.
+- 2009-06-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 61 - 0.
+- 2009-06-18 — Placed on the Union Calendar, Calendar No. 84.
+- 2009-06-18 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+111-166.
+- 2009-06-18 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+111-166.